-I am aware of no topic in the human rights field that evokes stronger reactions than our theme of universalism and relativism - reactions, however, which shed more heat than light.
-I have heard very few interesting discussions of the issue.
+I am aware of no topic in the human rights field that evokes stronger reactions than our theme of universalism and relativism - reactions, however, which shed_more_heat_than_light_I have heard_very few interesting discussions of the issue.
 As a political rhetoric, the question of universalism and relativism seems ideally suited to dichotomizing, to distancing, and to dividing people.
 For example, it has functioned as code for the battle between Western values - whatever those are - and Asian resistance and claims for authenticity.
 As Aung San Suu Kyi writes about this subject: